5.3.4 Adoption Support

 Local authorities do not have to provide the services themselves but must have made arrangements for services to be provided by voluntary or other agencies such as Health or Education.

-Under the Children and Families Act 2014, the local authority has a duty to provide information on adoption support services to:
+Under the Adoption and Children Act 2002 (as amended by the Children and Families Act 2014), the local authority has a duty to provide information on adoption support services to:

 - Anyone contacting the authority to request information about adopting a child;